streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 This method can often be used to locate relevant code.

+### Hints for looking around code

+Full text search (ctrl+shift+f or grepping) remains useful and powerful.

+But "Find usages" (alt+F7) is also a very powerful way to find where given function/constant/property/etc is appearing, classified by usages.

 ## Pull requests

 One of the better ways to get around a codebase new to you is to look at recent accepted proposals to change code (pull requests).